vertxxyz/Vertx.Debugging/README.md

 ### Extensions

+1. Use Assembly Definition References to add a class to the runtime assembly.
-The `Shape` class is partial.
+2. The `Shape` class is partial.
 You can add `IDrawable` or `IDrawableCast` structs to the class, which will be compatible with `D.raw<T>(T shape)`.

-Use the `UnmanagedCommandBuilder` `Append` functions to create your own shapes, or combine other shapes by directly calling their `Draw` functions.
+3. Use the `UnmanagedCommandBuilder` `Append` functions to create your own shapes, or combine other shapes by directly calling their `Draw` functions.

+> [!WARNING]
-Don't recursively call `D.raw` from inside of `IDrawable/IDrawableCast.Draw`, as it will cause issues with `FixedUpdate` drawing.
+> Don't recursively call `D.raw` from inside of `IDrawable/IDrawableCast.Draw`, as it will cause issues with `FixedUpdate` drawing.

 </td></tr></table>
 </details>